 As you are probably aware, U.S. persons living overseas, who meet certain minimum income thresholds, have to file their U.S. tax returns and report worldwide income, as well as they are liable to pay taxes in their perspective country of residence.
 The U.S. tax laws allow a few instruments that prevent double taxation on the same foreign-earned income.
-One of it is the Foreign Tax Credit.
+One of them is the Foreign Tax Credit.

 And in case if it’s news to you that you have to file your U.S. expat, don’t worry and read here how to become tax compliant with U.S. taxes.